matthewowen/jekyll-mapping/README.markdown

             width: 600
             height: 400

+Put the contents of '_includes' in your '_includes' directory and the contents of '_plugins' in your '_plugins' directory (or just copy the directories if you don't have those directories yet).

 Set 'latitude' and 'longitude' values in the YAML front matter of pages and posts:

     latitude: 51.101